So let’s talk about where you can save time and money, and where some splurging is going to make your life way easier.

 10. Splurge money on classes/therapy and the things that really prepare you

-If you want the simplest, most straightforward path to a restful, loving and supported postpartum, then you will want to enroll in Prepared Postpartum.
+If you want the simplest, most straightforward path to a restful, loving and supported postpartum, then you want to enroll in Prepared Postpartum.

 Thriving with a new baby isn’t about having the right baby gear, though I wish it was that easy.
 Being an amazing mom is about being an amazing you!
 Preparing yourself is the most important ingredient.